BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * Colour Scheme

     * The colour scheme is very basic through out the website to keep things simple and efficient.
-The main cover image is very light and shows a warm beach location witht he traditional fishtale boat.
-Image provided by myself on my journey to thailand.
+The main cover image is very light and shows a warm beach location with the traditional fishtale boat.
+Image provided by myself on my journey to Thailand.
 The main colours are white, blue and red with very light shades to provide a simple and clean feel.

 * Typography